chsasank/chsasank.github.io/_posts/2016-05-28-keras-tutorial.md

 *Note about the code:*
 This tutorial is
-A recommened way to run the code in this tutorial and experiment with it is [Jupyter notebook](http://jupyter.org).
+A recommended way to run the code in this tutorial and experiment with it is [Jupyter notebook](http://jupyter.org).
 A notebook with slightly improved code is available [here](https://github.com/chsasank/Traffic-Sign-Classification.keras/blob/master/Traffic%20Sign%20Classification.ipynb).